 But when most people talk about protein today, they’re discussing it in the context of building muscles.

-And protein can indeed help you build and maintain muscle mass.
+And eating protein for weight loss can indeed also help you build and maintain muscle mass.

-That’s why high-protein foods are critical for regular gym-goers: without enough protein, their hard work won’t be translated into visible results.
+That’s why the best protein foods to gain muscle are critical for regular gym-goers: without enough protein, their hard work won’t be translated into visible results.

 How Much Protein Do You Need?